vas11yev1work/vas11yev1work.github.io/src/pages/cv.md

 Remote (Astana, Kazakhstan)

 - **Core project:** Maintained and enhanced one of the key company products (omnichannel cloud contact center) with an average revenue of $4mln a year: a web application across more than 5 countries with over 3.800+ end active users.
-- **New features:** Developing a new version of the main product key section: implemented a series of new features enhancing UX and layout, and ensuring backend integrations; Project launch is scheduled for Sep'25.
+- **New features:** Participated in the development of a new dialler module from scratch — a flexible solution for managing automated and operator-driven contact list calls.
+Implemented the user interface and integrated backend logic, including variable mapping between contact list columns and system parameters, enabling customizable call flows for end users.
 - **Migration:** Contributed to the migration of the main application from Vue 2 to Vue 3 by rewriting legacy components using the Composition API and fixing compatibility issues — resulting in improved maintainability, performance, and long-term framework support.
 - **State management, Localization:** Optimized state management and localization by implementing Vuex for scalable state handling and i18n for seamless multi-language support.
 - **Component approach:** Ensured scalability and consistency across projects via a component-based approach, creating a custom design system.